docknetwork/api-docs/source/index.html.md

 ```

-The process of learning the DID Document of a DID is called DID resolution, and the tool that resolves it is called the resolver.

-Dock supports DID resolvers for resolving DIDs and Dock will return the DID document that contains DID id as fully qualified, e.g., `did:dock:5CEdyZkZnALDdCAp7crTRiaCq6KViprTM6kHUQCD8X6VqGPW`
+When a DID is provided in the path, the API will attempt to resolve that DID into a [DID document](https://www.w3.org/TR/did-core/#dfn-did-documents).
+This document contains the public keys and more information relating to that DID, check [the identity foundation did configuration](https://identity.foundation/.well-known/resources/did-configuration/) document to learn more.

+The API supports resolving many DID methods, some examples are:

+- `did:dock:5CEdyZkZnALDdCAp7crTRiaCq6KViprTM6kHUQCD8X6VqGPW` - resolves through the Dock blockchain
+- `did:key:z6MkjRagNiMu91DduvCvgEsqLZDVzrJzFrwahc4tXLt9DoHd` - the public key is embedded in the DID

 <h3 id="get-did-parameters">Parameters</h3>